PeterCamilleri/mystiko/README.md

 with the encryption engine two things must be done:

  - An instance must be created.
 This is easily done with the new method.

+and then one of the following two options:

  - Encryption is done with the encrypt method and appropriate parameters.
  - Decryption is done with the decrypt method and appropriate parameters.